A Formula for Emailing Teachers

-She had recently missed a week of school and needed to make up a test.
-She had taken the make-up test earlier that day, but a series of events lead to her feeling like she absolutely could not focus.
+My student, a high school junior, had recently missed a week of school and needed to make up a test.
+She took it earlier that day, but things had gone downhill fast:

-· For one, the testing environment that day was anything but quiet.
+The testing environment was anything but quiet.

 P = Pleasant introduction

 Begin with a pleasant introduction.
-A simple example is:

 Hi [Teacher’s Name],